 How should I store DUETACT?

-- Keep the DUETACT bottle tightly closed and protect from getting wet (away from moisture and humidity).
+- Keep the DUETACT bottle tightly closed and keep tablets dry

 This Medication Guide summarizes the most important information about DUETACT.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about DUETACT that is written for healthcare professionals.
 For more information, go to www.duetact.com or call 1-877-825-3327.